MLB investigating doping report involving top players

 Two of the players named in the report, New York Yankees third baseman Alex Rodriguez and Washington Nationals starting pitcher Gio Gonzalez, have denied the allegations.

 “The news report about a purported relationship between Alex Rodriguez and Anthony Bosch are not true.
-Alex Rodriguez was not Mr. Bosch’s patient, he was never treated by him and he was never advised by him,” Rodriguez’s attorney said in a statement.
+Alex Rodriguez was not Mr. Bosch’s patient, he was never treated by him and he was never advised by him,” Rodriguez said in a statement released by his publicist.

 “We fully support the (MLB) Commissioner’s Joint Drug Prevention and Treatment Program.
 This matter is now in the hands of the Commissioner’s Office.
 We will have no further comment until that investigation has concluded,” the Yankees said in a statement.